Millon15/corewar/README.md

 - ```Virtual Machine(THE ARENA)```
 - ```Visualizer```

-Project has one developed champion: bot_kompot.s.
+Project has one developed champion: `bot_kompot.s`.
 It is located in the project's root directory.

 Assembler is the module of program `asm`